EugenioCos/12DOF-Robot-Controller/README.md

 # Welcome

-This repository contains a simple program to control a 12 dof robot dog
+This repository contains a program to control a 12 dof robot dog

 ## The robot